Justin T. Denney, Ph.D.

 - Contextual Effects

 Justin Denney (Ph.D., 2010, University of Colorado) is an Assistant Professor of Sociology and the Director of the Kinder Institute Urban Health Program at Rice University.
-He is also a Health Disparities Scholar with the Center on Minority Health and Health Disparities, National Institutes of Health.
 As a health researcher with sociological and demographic training, Justin is principally interested in identifying individual and structural conditions that jointly contribute to health and mortality inequalities.
-Justin’s work and collaborations within and across disciplines have led to published articles in leading scholarly journals, including the Journal of Health and Social Behavior, Journal of Marriage and Family, Annual Review of Sociology, Social Science Research, Social Science & Medicine, and Demography.
+Justin’s work and collaborations within and across disciplines have led to published articles in leading scholarly journals, including the Journal of Health and Social Behavior, Journal of Marriage and Family, Annual Review of Sociology, Social Science & Medicine, and Demography.
 With a focus on various health and mortality outcomes, Justin’s current projects examine how characteristics of the places children and adults live, work, and play impact their individual prospects; how family formations and resources matter for individual well-being; and how intimate relationships, socioeconomic status, gender, and race / ethnicity, contribute to sexual minority health disparities.
+His work is funded by the Health Disparities Scholar Program at the National Institutes of Health, the University of Kentucky Center for Poverty Research, the Houston Endowment, the Foundation for Child Development, and the Faculty Initiatives Program at Rice.

 Denney, Justin T., Bridget K. Gorman, and Cristina B. Barrera.
 2013.
 “Families, Resources, and Adult Health: Where Do Sexual Minorities Fit?”
 Journal of Health and Social Behavior 54:46-63. doi: 10.1177/0022146512469629